aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

             }

-             // So here, suppose we have duplicate array so what we have to do if we find duplicates we have to skip that
+             // So here, suppose we have a duplicate array so what do we have to do if we find duplicates we have to skip that
-             // so how we can skip the duplicates by increasing start and decreasing end
+             //So how we can skip the duplicates by increasing the start and decreasing the end
-             // but what if startIndex and endIndex itself is pivot element so before that we will check condition
+             //But what if startIndex and endIndex itself are pivot elements so before that we will check the condition
-            // if startIndex is pivot element then previous value will be greater than the current start index, we have to move towards right to start++
+            //If startIndex is the pivot element then the previous value will be greater than the current start index, we have to move towards the right to start++
-            // if endIndex is pivot element then next value should be greater, and we have to move left side so moving end --
+            //If endIndex is the pivot element then the next value should be greater, and we have to move the left side so moving end --

             if(nums[midIndex] == nums[startIndex] && nums[midIndex] == nums[endIndex]) {